privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 [248 101 156 58 168 111 115 58 191 32 139 53 139 168 184 7 8 29 109 70 164 7 116 82 56 174 242 193 51 253 77 184 70 248 68 4 23 160 86 232 31 23 27 204 85 166 255 131 69 230 146 192 248 110 91 72 224 27 153 108 173 192 1 98 47 181 227 99 180 33 160 197 210 70 1 134 247 35 60 146 126 125 178 220 199 3 192 229 0 182 83 202 130 39 59 123 250 216 4 93 133 164 112]
 ```

-The account leaf `Node` in the circuit looks:
+In the circuit, the account leaf `Node` looks:
 ```
 {
 "address":[204,228,98,4,186,168,111,115,58,191,32,139,53,139,168,184,7,8,29,109,70,164,7,116,82,56,174,242,193,51,253,77],